-Samples & Testimonials: Resume formats span 25 industries
+Samples and Testimonials: Resume Formats Span 25 Industries

 TopResume provides a wide array of resume samples from more than 25 industries on its website.
 The samples range from customer service, executive CEO, graphic design, military to civilian, and more.
 A quick look at the resume samples revealed similar formats, either one- or two-page documents, with splashes of color.
-To their credit, each sample resume has a modern look with contact information, a summary, core competencies, an experience section, and lastly an education section.
+To TopResume's credit, each sample resume has a modern look with contact information, a summary, core competencies, an experience section, and, lastly, an education section.

 There’s verbiage above each sample resume explaining the importance of the consumer’s resume passing the ATS, which is software that reads an applicant’s resume for keywords found in a job ad.
-If the resume lacks said keywords, it is eliminated from consideration.
-Approximately 98 percent of large companies use ATS.
-The resume our writer created for us was, in fact, ATS compliant.
+If the resume lacks those keywords, it is eliminated from consideration.
+Approximately 98% of large companies use ATS.
+The resume that our writer created for us was, in fact, ATS-compliant.

 Available Plans and Pricing: Fair

-TopResume claims to produce resumes that are optimized for your occupation by using technology that compares your resume to three job descriptions that you send over.
+TopResume claims to produce resumes that are optimized for your occupation by using technology that compares your resume to three job descriptions that you provide.
 The service will also write cover letters and LinkedIn profiles for an additional cost.
 If all you need is a resume, TopResume is priced reasonably.
-Here's a look at the current packages they offer:
+Here's a look at the current packages offered:

 - Written by experts who know your industry